egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 The other factor to consider is the name of the object.

-I really want to see that label, the name of the object, and have it be able to tell me exactly WHERE amongst the syntax tree that they specifically address or reside at.
+I really want to see that label, the name of the object, and have it be able to tell me exactly WHERE among the syntax tree that they specifically address or reside at.

 The problem is that if such syntax tree becomes an cyclic graph, then